subhadeeppaul/NIT-Sikkim-MTech-Scholarly-Vault/README.md

 ## Contributors

 - Subhadeep Paul (Maintainer)
-- John Doe
+- [Add your name here if you contribute!]
-- Jane Smith
+- [Add your name here if you contribute!]
-- Alice Johnson
+- [Add your name here if you contribute!]